zorrobyte/rtspbrute/README.md

 - **"-ct, --check-threads"** (`500`): Set custom number of threads to brute-force the routes
 - **"-bt, --brute-threads"** (`200`): Set custom number of threads to brute-force the credentials
 - **"-st, --screenshot-threads"** (`20`): Set custom number of threads to screenshot the streams.
-Smaller number leads to more successful screenshots: when there's too much threads PyAV will throw errors and wouldn't connect to target.
+Smaller number leads to more successful screenshots: too many concurrent ffmpeg processes can lead to resource issues.
 - **"-T, --timeout"** (`2`): Set custom timeout value for socket connections
 - **"-d, --debug"** (`False`): Enable debug logging to `debug.log` file